Star Valley Wyoming Temple: History

-The temple is located east of U.S. highway 89 south of Afton, Wyoming.
+The temple was announced by Thomas S. Monson on October 1, 2011.
+On May 25, 2012, the church announced that the temple would be constructed in Afton, Wyoming east of U.S. highway 89.
 Craig C. Christensen presided at the temple's groundbreaking on April 25, 2015.
+Star Valley is in Lincoln County, which has the highest percentage of Latter-day Saints in Wyoming.

-A public open house was held from September 23 to October 8, 2016, excluding Sundays.
-The temple was dedicated by apostle David A. Bednar on October 30, 2016.
+After construction was completed, a public open house was held from September 23 to October 8, 2016, excluding Sundays.
+The temple was dedicated by David A. Bednar, of the Quorum of the Twelve Apostles, on October 30, 2016.